0382/argparse-f/README.md

 ```bash
 ls -l
 ```
 them `-l` option is set to `.true.`.
-To add the other four data type's options, you must give the default value, in case if one do not set the option, we use the default value.
+To add the other four data types' options, you must give the default value, in case if one do not set the option, it use the default value.
 In command line, you should set the option like this:
 ```bash
 greet --name Alice --age 24
 ```